Mykola Vilinsky: Music

 Vilinsky's artistic output included symphonic suites, cantatas, vocal and choral arrangements of Ukrainian, Russian and Moldovan folk music, chamber and instrumental works.
 He developed the traditions of the neo-romantic school of Rimsky-Korsakov, Glazunov and Anatoly Lyadov, using motifs linked with Ukraine and Moldova.

 Vilinsky's early compositions have an elegiac style and contain bright impressionistic colouring.
 The composer's youthful works include miniatures without an opus: "Sad Song", "Mourning March", "Two Mazurkas", "Elegy", "Waltz", "March" (1905–1909), "Preludes No. 1 and No. 2" (1909, re-edited in 1949 and 1925).
 "Prelude for the left hand", and "Fugue" in B-flat minor.

 Vilinsky composed skilfully with a style that was post-Romantic and greatly influenced by Ukrainian folk music.
 He was accomplished in orchestrating Ukrainian songs, which along with traditional Moldavian folk songs, individualized his style.
-The songs of Grandfather Spiridon, old Moldovan beggar Vilinsky's father had once assisted at a fair, went on to influence the young composer's musical style.
-He helped develop the national musical culture of Moldova, travelling around its most remote areas and collecting songs and dance tunes.
+The songs of Grandfather Spiridon, old Moldovan beggar Vilinsky's father had once assisted at a fair, went on to influence the young composer's interest in Moldovan folk music.
+Vilinsky helped develop the national musical culture of Moldova, travelling around its most remote areas and collecting songs and dance tunes.